Dre Campbell Farm

 You can also use organic milk to create an organic vegetable fungicide.

-Some gardeners find that when milk is sprayed on plants, it’s effective at controlling some leaf diseases.
-It works great for powdery mildew on zucchini [2].
+Some gardeners find that milk sprayed on plants effectively controls some leaf diseases.
+It works well for powdery mildew on zucchini [2].

 To make this solution, mix one part organic milk with ten parts water.
-If you don’t have access to organic milk, you can also use regular pasteurized milk.
+If you cannot access organic milk, you can also use regular pasteurized milk.

 Pour this homemade fungus spray into a spray bottle and generously spray it on afflicted plants in your vegetable garden.